 Homeschooling is an educational system where a family teaches its children, usually at home.
 It is a type of private schooling, and parents are typically responsible for the curriculum and instruction.

 The parents (teachers) decide what they will teach their children (students).
 Homeschooling has become more prevalent in recent years because of its flexibility.
-History The first recorded homeschooling was around 1695 BC in Egypt when the Pharaoh ordered all of his children to be taught by private tutors to learn from the best teachers and receive the best education available.[2]
+History The first recorded homeschooling was around 1695 BC in Egypt when the Pharaoh ordered all his children to be taught by private tutors to learn from the best teachers and receive the best education available.[2]
 In ancient times, most people were illiterate.

 Why Homeschool?

 In the last couple of years, there has been an increase in families that choose to homeschool their children.
 There are several reasons why parents choose to homeschool their children.
 For some, it’s a choice for their children.
-In contrast, others prefer to homeschool because it allows them to take more responsibility for their child’s education.
+In contrast, others prefer homeschooling because it allows them to take more responsibility for their child’s education.

 Homeschooling Resources